MISZELorg/LZ-public/README.md

 public repo - Environments utilised

-can I push to main?
+Now can I push to main?